Amfissa: Roman and Byzantine era

-In the period between 174 and 160 BC, Amphissa had been damaged several times during the hostilities which took place between the pro-Roman Aetolians and the nationalists of the town.
 When Octavian founded the town of Nicopolis, in memory of his victory over Antony and Cleopatra in the battle of Actium, he drove Aetolians to populate it but the parts of them moved to Amphissa.
 That is why Pausanias says that the Amphissians were ashamed of calling themselves Ozolians, thus they claimed Aetolian descent, a fact that was a misconception of Pausanias, because some people of Amphissa in his times were indeed descendants of Aetolian refugees.
 In that period, Plutarch mentions, in the work Parallel Lives, a physician from Amphissa named Philotas (Marcus Antonius 28).
 During the 2nd century, Amphissa was a prosperous town which expanded outside its walls, having a population of 70,000 people in 180 AD.

 In the early Byzantine period, Amphissa was devastated by several foreign peoples who invaded Central Greece, like the Visigoths under Alaric I and the Huns.
 In 451, the town probably had an episcopical seat and in 530, Justinian I fortified the towns around the Crissaean plain and fixed the fortress of Amphissa.
 Hierocles in his Synecdemus mentions Amphissa as one of the towns of the Roman province of Achaia, which was under the rule of the vice-consul of Athens.
 The town later became part of the Theme of Hellas.

 Since the middle of the 9th century, new invaders, the Bulgars, raided the region of Phocis and besieged Amphissa several times, but the most damaging assault was in 996, when Samuel of Bulgaria destroyed the town and slaughtered its people. in 1059, Pechenegs besieged Amphissa one more time and forced the Amphissians to hide in caves of the region to avoid a massacre.
 In 1147 the Normans arrived to the Crissaean plain but left Amphissa unspoilt, maybe due to the town's decline.